eclipse-theia/theia/doc/Publishing.md

 Updating the `yarn.lock` helps identify potential problems with our dependency version ranges, and is more representative of what downstream adopters may pull when building their own applications.

 To successfully complete a `yarn upgrade`, one must:
-- perform `yarn upgrade` at the root of the repository.
+- Perform `yarn upgrade` at the root of the repository.
-- fix any compilation errors, typing issues, and failing tests that may be introduced.
+- Fix any compilation errors, typing issues, and failing tests that may be introduced.

 ## Announce Release